blacksun777/blacksun777.github.io/_drafts/2019-04-25-optimizing_with_conditions.markdown

    L(0.5,\alpha) = \infty
 \end{equation}$$

 The Lagrangian does not end up being equal to $$f(x)$$ because the first constraint is not satisfied.
+The gradient of the function will change to push x back within bounds.

 ---